Yang Hu

 Research

-Dr. Hu’s research interests revolve around her intellectual obsession of intersections: Asian immigrant students’ literacy learning, video-mediated mentoring in literacy teacher education, literacy instructional coaching in urban schools, arts-based inquiry and pedagogy in literacy teacher education, cross-cultural studies of literacy teachers’ beliefs in China and the U.S., etc.
+Dr. Hu’s research explores critical intersections in literacy education: writing instruction that bridges process and skills as complementary rather than competing approaches, Asian immigrant students’ literacy learning, video-mediated mentoring in literacy teacher education, literacy instructional coaching in urban schools, arts-based inquiry and pedagogy in literacy teacher education, cross-cultural studies of literacy teachers’ beliefs in China and the U.S.

 Publications